 What this means is that Delta can’t fly the Johannesburg to Atlanta route nonstop with a full load on the A350-900.

 Delta’s solution is a Cape Town triangle route

-It looks like Delta has a creative solution for maintaining Johannesburg service while also retiring the 777.
-Edward Russell reports that Delta will be modifying their South Africa service.
+Delta has a creative solution for maintaining Johannesburg service while also retiring the 777, as Delta plans to modify its South Africa service.

-- It allows Delta to add Cape Town to their route network, which is an incredibly popular leisure destination
+- It allows Delta to add Cape Town to its route network, which is an incredibly popular leisure destination

 - It means Delta can easily fly the westbound flight with an A350-900, as the westbound flight is not only 300+ miles shorter, but Cape Town Airport is also close to sea level, improving the aircraft’s performance